George William Allibone ran the Houston Wellness Clinic in Houston, TX.

-Allibone makes several dubious claims about the efficacy of HBOT (Hyperbaric oxygen therapy), which he sells at his clinic.
+Allibone made several dubious claims about the efficacy of HBOT (Hyperbaric oxygen therapy), which he sold at his clinic.
 For example, he states “Due to the high concentration of oxygen in the tissues that occurs with HBOT, the Lyme spirochete, which is micro-aerophilic, is debilitated.”
 There is no compelling evidence to support this claim.
-A 2015 review noted “No study of [HBOT] in humans with Lyme disease has ever been published.”
-Lyme disease is a treatable infection.

 According to the Texas Medical Board:

 Respondent [Allibone] violated the standard of care with regard to medical care provided to three patients, hereinafter referred to as Patient(s) 1, 2 and 3.
 Respondent also failed to meet the standard of care in that he did not maintain adequate medical records for each of the three patients.
 In addition, Respondent failed to obtain appropriate consents for treatment, including consents for alternative/complimentary treatments.